FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_5_conclusion.typ

 = Conclusion

+We conducted tests to assess the performance and usability of `vcluster` in various scenarios.
+The results of these tests indicate that `vcluster` is a promising tool for Kubernetes developers and operators.
+It is a lightweight solution that can be used to create and manage virtual clusters with minimal overhead.

 As detailed in @postgres-test-exec-sec, the performance of `vcluster` demonstrates its prowess, accommodating a substantial number of connected clients effectively.